 As a chef, food safety is a big part of my job – one that I take very seriously.
 Food safety is so important, gang – no one wants to prepare their friends or family a meal and accidentally get them sick.
 I sure don’t!
 Follow the best practices I lay out in this guide, and you’ll drastically reduce the chances you’ll serve chicken that can cause food poisoning.

-In this post I will outline how long can thawed chicken stay in the fridge and give you some pointers on storing it as well.
+In this post, I will outline how long thawed chicken can stay in the fridge and give you some pointers on storing it as well.
 Let’s get started!

 It doesn’t matter if it is defrosted chicken or if it is fresh – you shouldn’t keep chicken in the refrigerator for longer than two days at a time.

-I always like to mark down the date that I placed the chicken in the fridge on its wrapping or container.
+Chef hack: I always like to mark down the date that I placed the chicken in the fridge on its wrapping or container.
 This lets me know how long I have before I need to get cooking.

 Yes, you can!
-If you have let the chicken defrost only to find that you will not be able to cook it within the two day timeline, it is best to place it back in the freezer.
+If you have let the chicken defrost only to find that you will not be able to cook it within the two-day timeline, it is best to place it back in the freezer.